dubiousconst282/DistIL/README.md

 # DistIL
 Experimental optimizer and compiler IR for .NET CIL

-One of the primary targets is optimizations for well known libraries and usage patterns, most of which are simple to implement using pattern matching and in most cases don't require other analyses.
+One of the primary targets is optimizations for well known libraries and usage patterns, most of which are simple to implement using pattern matching and often don't require other analyses.
-A notable example is Linq expansion/inlining, which is currently implemented in just a few hundred lines of code (not including method/lambda inlining), and is capable of producing seemingly complex outputs:
+A notable example is Linq expansion/inlining, which is currently implemented in just a few hundred lines of code (not including method/lambda inlining), and is capable of producing seemingly complex results:

 <table>
-  <tr> <th>Original code</th> <th>Decompiled output (braces removed for brevity)</th> </tr>
+  <tr> <th>Original code</th> <th>Decompiled output (reformatted for brevity)</th> </tr>
   <tr>
     <td>
       <pre lang="csharp">